- Northeastern: 11/27/2022

 Applicants for the Goldwater Scholarship must be endorsed by Northeastern.

-To apply to the Goldwater Scholarship, you will need to submit the following documents:
+To apply to the Goldwater Scholarship, please do the following:

 - A complete application form.
 The application becomes available when you register on the official Goldwater web site by completing the pre-application form and our Office of Undergraduate Research and Fellowships approves your application and potential references.

 - The main part of the application is an essay describing a scientific issue or problem of interest to the applicant.
-Your essay may be single or double spaced and use 12 point or larger Arial or Times New Roman font.
-Margins should be 1inch on all sides.
-Page length should not exceed 3 pages.
-Your essay must include your name and the name of your academic institution at the top of each page.
+Research Essays should be single-spaced and use 12-point Arial font, with 1-inch margins on all sides.
+Page length, including bibliographic information, must not exceed 3 pages.
+The essay must include your name and the name of your academic institution in the header at the top of each page.
+Format your Research Essay in either one or two columns on a page.
+As appropriate, utilize graphs, tables, and figures in the essay to explain or clarify results.
+Figures, table captions and bibliographic citations may use 10-point Arial font.
+Research essays that use mathematical expressions may use LaTeX or other document preparation software to enable proper formatting.
 The research essay can focus on research already conducted (the best option) or propose a new area of inquiry.
 All essays should include:

 - a description of an issue or problem in the field